Alexandria Black History Museum

 Suggested admission is $3.00 per person Special group rates are available.
 Contact the Tour Coordinator for more information.

-Free admission is available to American Alliance of Museum members (AAM), Virginia Association of Museums Members (VAM), Veterans and Alexandria City Employees.
+Free admission for American Alliance of Museum members (AAM), Virginia Association of Museums Members (VAM), Veterans and Alexandria City Employees.

 To schedule a tour contact the Tour Coordinator at 703.746.4356, one month prior to your visit.
 Maximum tour capacity for the museum is 50 people.